 Isoket can be administered as an intravenous admixture with a suitable vehicle, see Section 6.6.

 Prepared Isoket admixtures should be given by intravenous infusion or with the aid of a syringe pump incorporating a glass or rigid plastic syringe.
 During administration the patient's blood pressure and pulse should be closely monitored.

-These are common to all nitrates: hypersensitivity to isosorbide dinitrate, other nitrates or any of the excipients, marked anaemia, cerebral haemorrhage, head trauma, diseases associated with an increased intracranial pressure, hypovolaemia, severe hypotension (systolic blood pressure less than 90mmHg), aortic and/or mitral valve stenosis, closed angle glaucoma.
+These are common to all nitrates: marked anaemia, cerebral haemorrhage, head trauma, diseases associated with an increased intracranial pressure, hypovolaemia, severe hypotension (systolic blood pressure less than 90mmHg), aortic and/or mitral valve stenosis, closed angle glaucoma.

 Use in circulatory collapse or low filling pressure is also contraindicated.